databrary/presentations/jlsc-15/jlsc.md

 In less than a year of operation, the number of institutions with authorized users had grown to 40, with 79 individual investigators from North America, Europe, South America, and Australia.
 As of March 2015, 35 individual contributors representing 25 different universities had contributed video data or excerpts.

-In this paper, we will discuss how Databrary has a established itself as a data repository that has the unique position of working regularly with researchers.
+In this paper, we will discuss how Databrary has a established itself as a data repository that has the unique position of working closely and frequently with researchers.
 The storage and sharing of identifiable recordings poses a variety of challenges.
 We will describe Databrary's solutions to many of them vis-a-vis close interaction with our intended community of users and contributors.
 This includes the development of policies and procedures to enable the sharing of identifiable data as well as curation practices and technologies customized for the target research community.
 Finally, in laying out a roadmap for enhancements and extensions of Databrary, we will discuss our views about what lessons library and information scientists might draw from the Databrary experience.